 “But Mrs. Parashar, your son is just three years, why are so much worried?”

 “Ma’am, it’s very difficult to get admission and we as parents want to get rid of the tension of admitting our child again after a few years.”

 I wonder at times when they say he is my “little” child but when it comes to Nursery admission, they become unreasonable.

 What does a big school mean to you?

 What does your child take home after passing the school?
 Is this question important?
 Have you ever thought what do these gadgets give your child in return?
-How do these highly paid teachers contribute in your child’s life?
-According to me, there should not be any need for tuitions, there must not be any failures if the teachers are highly qualified, experienced and above all highly paid by you for your child.
+How do these highly paid teachers contribute to your child’s life?
+According to my, there should not be any need for tuitions, there must not be any failures if the teachers are highly qualified, experienced and above all highly paid by you for your child.

 My suggestion: Help your child tread the “Pathway to wisdom” not knowledge.
-Don’t push them into education factory.
+Don’t push them into an education factory.
 Your child will give you in return what & where you invest for your child today.